 Parents urge Moniteau School District to reconsider scrapping academic decathlon

-Rott — accompanied by her son, who is now a senior — was among the many parents of students who gave public comments at Monday’s Moniteau School District meeting decrying the district’s decision to not offer academic decathlon as a class with credit hours this coming school year.
+Rott — accompanied by her son, who is now a senior — was among the many parents of students who gave public comments at Monday’s Moniteau School District meeting decrying the district’s decision to not offer academic decathlon as a class with credit hours during the coming school year.

-“I’ve seen him come out of the shell,” Rott said in her comment.
+“I’ve seen him come out of his shell,” Rott said of her son in her comment.

-According to Rott, her son, who struggled academically during the COVID-19 pandemic, became a straight A student over the course of his time with the program.
+According to Rott, her son, who struggled academically during the COVID-19 pandemic, became a straight A student during his time with the program.

-Academic decathlon, which has been offered as a 45-minute class, has been a part of Moniteau School District’s coursework for almost 30 years, Kristy Hershey, from Concord Township said.
-The program consists of 10 subjects, including analyzing literature — one novel and 10 short stories — 14 music works, 18 artworks, along with social science, economics and mathematics, among other subjects.
+Academic decathlon, which has been offered as a 45-minute class, has been part of Moniteau School District’s coursework for almost 30 years, Kristy Hershey, of Concord Township, said.
+The program consists of 10 subjects, including analyzing literature — one novel and 10 short stories — 14 music pieces, 18 artworks, along with social science, economics, mathematics and other subjects.

-While students will still be able to compete in decathlon, the program is essentially being turned into an after-school club, which will make preparing for competitions logistically strenuous, Hershey, longtime coach of the Moniteau Academic Decathlon team, said.
+While students still will be able to compete in the decathlon, the program essentially is being turned into an after-school club, which will make preparing for competitions logistically strenuous, Hershey, longtime coach of Moniteau’s Academic Decathlon Team, said.

 “This is something that’s been working for our school, and I’m not sure why we have to change it,” Hershey said.
-“Making (decathlon) after-school only is just going to draw that line between the haves and have nots even more and I don’t think that should ever happen with academics.”
+“Making (decathlon) after-school only is going to draw that line between the haves and have-nots even more, and I don’t think that should ever happen with academics.”

-“I think that it (decathlon) was the most impactful decision of my life,” decathlon alumni Karolina Karner, of Clay Township, who partook in the program between 7th and 12th grade, said.
+“I think it (decathlon) was the most impactful decision of my life,” decathlon alumna Karolina Karner, of Clay Township, who partook in the program between seventh and 12th grade, said.
 “I’ve been out for two years and I already miss it.”

-Now a college student, Karolina Karner said the multitude of different skills she acquired in decathlon are of use in her college career, including interview skills, different methods of studying, giving speeches and writing essays.
+Now a college student, Karner said the multitude of different skills she acquired in decathlon are of use to her in college, including interview skills, methods of studying, giving speeches and writing essays.

-Hershey echoed the sentiment and said students don’t get continuity if there is not a proper class structure.
+Hershey echoed the sentiment, saying students don’t get continuity if there is not a proper class structure.

 “We did have 21 kids sign up for this year and now we aren’t going to have class,” Hershey said.